-The first prize consists of a recital at the London International Exhibition of Early Music in the year following the competition, together with cash prizes, donated by Moeck, the Society of Recorder Players and the Water Bergmann Fund.
+The first prize consists of a recital at LIFEM in the year following the competition, together with cash prizes, donated by Moeck and the Society of Recorder Players.

 International entries are welcome from recorder players of a suitable standard who are under thirty years of age on 1st November in the year of the competition.
 Previous winners are not eligible to enter.